OFS/opae-sdk/doc/src/fpga_api/prog_guide/readme.md

 .. note::

 ```
-The UMsg APIs are not supported for the Intel&reg PAC cards and are being deprecated.
+The UMsg APIs are not supported for the Intel(R) PAC cards.
+They will be deprecated in a future release.
 ```

 ### FPGA Resource Properties ###